openbridge/ob_hacky_slack/README.md

  Hacky Slack will default to the Slack API endpoint URL <code>https://hooks.slack.com/services/</code>.
 However, if you want to use a different one simply pass it via <code> -w "https://whatever.slack.com/provides/"</code>

+## Environment
-## Hacky Slack should run in most modern Linux environments.
+Hacky Slack should run in most modern Linux environments.
 It has been tested in a CentOS 7 Docker container and Mac OS X. However, you will need to make sure a few things are setup in your environment:

 #### cURL